sonali091023/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 **Steps to follow:**

-**Reasons to Kind Cluster:** Uses Docker containers as Kubernetes nodes.
+**Reasons to use Kind Cluster:** Uses Docker containers as Kubernetes nodes.
 - Lightweight and starts quickly.
 - Great for local development and learning.
 - No virtual machine required.